Phone: 03 980 2425 - 021 043 6282

 For precise, high quality training, then obviously a smaller class, with a specialist teacher — who will give you plenty of correction and individual attention is ideal.
 Please see the Yoga websites listed above.

-If you are serious about yoga, one of the best and most experienced senior Iyengar teachers in Christchurch (who does not have a website) is Wendy Brown (who has trained most of the other Christchurch Iyengar teachers) Tel 03 388 1171 or 021 051 2844.
-This class is not for the faint-hearted.
+If you are serious about yoga, one of the best and most experienced senior Iyengar teachers in Christchurch is Wendy Brown, a senior teacher (now in her 70’s) who has trained most of the other Christchurch Iyengar teachers.
+Tel 03 388 1171 or 021 051 2844.
+Wendy’s classes are not for the faint-hearted, and she does not generally take beginners.
 Better for those with some yoga experience.
+There are also two junior teachers (who do teach beginners) who also run classes at The Yoga Room, working with Wendy: these are Nicolette Sawyer and Erica Viedma, on Wednesday evening and Saturday morning.
+For details see: The Yoga Room.

 Although I would strongly advise you to find a class in your local area, for yoga especially needs precision, and individual attention to refine and correct your practice (please see links above for local classes) if you have nothing else, e.g. you may live in a very remote area, and there are no classes available, then you can find some resources on the internet and You Tube.
 Here is one: ekhartyoga.com